swiss-ai/mmore/docs/rag.md

 python3 -m mmore ragcli --config_file /path/to/config.yaml
 ```

-You can customize the CLI by defining [a RAG configuration file](/examples/rag/config.yaml) or by setting preferences from withing the CLI.
+You can customize the CLI by defining [a RAG configuration file](/examples/rag/config.yaml) or by setting preferences from within the CLI.

 #### LLM